Skip to main content

 Louise Clegg

 Louise Clegg is a member of the United States Studies Centre's Board of Directors.
-A barrister specialising in public law and employment law, Louise has appeared in most New South Wales and Federal Courts and tribunals, including administrative, industrial and anti-discrimination tribunals.
+She is a former barrister with over two decades of experience in public law, employment law, and appellate advocacy.

 louise-clegg.jpg